google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 </h3>

 There are lots of legitimate reasons web pages shouldn't be frozen while running in the hidden state.
-The most obvious example here is an app that plays music.
+The most obvious example is an app that plays music.

 There are also situations where it would be risky for Chrome to discard a page, like if it contains a form with unsubmitted user input, or if it has a